Everything You Need to Know About the 2019-2020 Broadway Season!

 A CHRISTMAS CAROL

-Bess Wohl's new play Grand Horizons is set to hit Broadway this season with Second Stage Theater, focusing on a couple who is settling comfortably into their new home in Grand Horizons after fifty years of marriage.
+Bess Wohl's new play Grand Horizons has hit Broadway this season with Second Stage Theater, focusing on a couple who is settling comfortably into their new home in Grand Horizons after fifty years of marriage.
 The play explores a family turned upside-down and takes an intimate look at the wild, unpredictable, and enduring nature of love.
 The cast features Priscilla Lopez, Maulik Pancholy, Ashley Park, Thomas Sadoski, and Michael Urie.

 WEST SIDE STORY

 Something great is coming!
 The classic Leonard Bernstein musical West Side Story has returned to Broadway this season starring Isaac Powell as Tony and Shereen Pimentel as Maria.
 The production, which features 23 Broadway debuts in the cast, is directed by Ivo van Hove and is the first ever in the United States to feature all-new choreography by the internationally acclaimed Anne Teresa de Keersmaeker.
 The production stars Isaac Powell as Tony and Shereen Pimentel as Maria.

 West Side Story began previews at the Broadway Theatre on December 10 and will officially open on February 20th.